 Senior executives refers to the Company’s Chief Executive Officer and executives who report directly to the Chief Executive Officer and who are part of the Group management.

 The Company’s business strategy is based on the following four cornerstones:

 A prerequisite for successful implementation of the Company’s business strategy and achievement of the Company’s long-term interests, including its sustainability initiatives, is that the Company is able to recruit and retain qualified employees.
 The Company offers remuneration and other terms of employment that enables the Company to ensure access to senior executives with the skills the Company needs.
 Conformity to market conditions and competitiveness are general principles for remuneration of senior executives of the Company.
 Information regarding the total remuneration of the employees, the components of said remuneration, and the increase and rate of increase of the remuneration over time are included in the Remuneration Committee’s and the Board’s decision-data for assessing the reasonableness of the guidelines when determining the guidelines and when evaluating compliance with the guidelines.

 The decision-making process

-The guidelines are applied to all undertakings in terms of remuneration to senior executives, and to any change in such undertakings, decided after the AGM at which the guidelines were adopted.
-Accordingly, the guidelines have no impact on already pre-existing contractually binding commitments.
-In the case of remuneration-related matters pertaining to the CEO or other members of Group management, these individuals do not participate in the Board of Directors’ processing of and decisions on such matters.
+In the case of remuneration-related matters pertaining to the Chief Executive Officer or other members of Group management, these individuals do not participate in the Board of Directors’ processing of and decisions on such matters.

 Principles for fixed and variable remuneration